THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Engagement in company life

-Involvement and prompt information on issues affecting the Company workforce
+Involvement and timely information on issues relevant to the company population

 Client service